-My go to cleansers are the really rich, creamy, non-drying ones , I love the ritual of a creamy smear on the face and the healthy, Fresh, moisturised feel after rinse off/clean off with warm water or face cloth.
-Hence I tend to be very intentional on the choice of oils when trying to formulate one.
+My go-to cleansers are the really rich, creamy, non-drying ones.
+I love the ritual of a creamy smear on the face and the healthy, Fresh, moisturised feel after rinsing off/cleaning off with warm water or a face cloth.
+Hence, I tend to be very intentional in the choice of oils when trying to formulate one.

-The combination of camelina seed oil + castor oil + tea tree makes for a perfect blemish control cleansing cream with the added skin calming effect from oats silk.
+The combination of camelina seed oil + castor oil + tea tree makes for a perfect cleansing and nourishing cream with the added skin-calming effect from oat silk.

-Using a cream cleanser is basically slathering a thick rich cream on your face and rinsing it off like you will your usual cleanser.
-That been said, a surfactant can be added to the formula to give it a soapy feel and for easier clean off.
+Using a cream cleanser is basically slathering a thick, rich cream on your face and rinsing it off like you would your usual cleanser.
+That being said, a surfactant can be added to the formula to give it a soapy feel and for easier cleaning off.

 This recipe contains coco glucoside.
-Coco glucoside is a natural surfactant, it is one of the most gentle cleansing agent.
-It is very useful when making gentle facial cleansers including foaming cleansers.
+Coco glucoside is a natural surfactant; it is one of the most gentle cleansing agents.
+It is very useful when making gentle facial cleansers, including foaming cleansers.
 It is gentle enough for sensitive skin.
 It allows the cleanser to be creamy and bubbly at the same time.

 This recipe makes 200grams of creamy cleanser.